erikenbody/erikenbody.github.io/_pages/research.md

 Bird feathers are a complex structure that use a relatively limited arsenal of mechanisms to produce the astounding variety of color found in birds.
 I use photospectroscopy and electron microscopy to characterize color signals in birds and link them to their underlying structural component.
 I am interested in how different organization of feather tissues produces color, but more importantly how these underlying characteristics can face selective pressures and lead to individual and species level variation.

+*Publications:*

-**Enbody, E.D., Lantz, Enbody E.D., Lantz S.M., and J. Karubian.
+**Enbody E.D., Lantz S.M., and J. Karubian.
 2017.
 Production of plumage ornaments among males and females of two closely related tropical passerine bird species.
 Ecology and Evolution.
 00:1-11 doi 10.1002/ece3.3000 [link](http://onlinelibrary.wiley.com/doi/10.1002/ece3.3000/full) and [PDF](http://onlinelibrary.wiley.com/doi/10.1002/ece3.3000/epdf)**

 ### Proximate mechanisms of plumage coloration